wiredcondor/iOS-Calendar-Infinite-Scrolling/README.md

-Infinite Scrolling iOS Calendar implemented by Objective-C in Xcode 8.2
+Infinite Scrolling iOS Calendar implemented by Objective-C

 This is my toy project to implement iOS calendar function based on native Objective-C.

 This is my first GitHub repository.

-All comments of codes are written by Korean.
+All comments of codes are written by **Korean**.

 I did not use AutoLayout for various screen size of iOS devices.